Local-Owned Company (PT)

 - Purposes, objectives and business activities of the company

-- (If using a virtual office) virtual office Address and its lease agreement provided by the office provider
+- Office Address and its lease agreement provided by the office provider

 - Structure of shareholders, directors, and commissioners of the company/legal entity.
 The shareholders and commissioners should be local residents of Indonesia.

 If the shareholder is a company/legal entity

 - Copy of Deed of Establishment (SK Kemenkumham) showing the board of directors